How to Make Grunge Makeup Work Like It’s 1995May 23, 2023

 Not many makeup trends survive the test of time, but as the years go on, grunge continues to connect with younger generations, most likely for its timeless ease and anti-conformist history.
 Tortured and anguished lyrics were a hallmark of the musical genre, so it was only fitting that many of its muses gravitated toward equally moody makeup with russet lipstick and smudged eyeliner.

 Although there are no hard and fast rules with this trend, there are some products you’ll most likely need to recreate a grunge look.
-Who better than makeup artist, and ’90s legend, Dick Page to walk us through the grunge trend and how to make it work in 2022?
+Who better than makeup artist, and ’90s legend, Dick Page to walk us through the grunge trend and how to make it work today?
 Ahead, his insight and some inspiration to get you started.

-What Is a Grunge Makeup Look?
+What Is the Grunge Makeup Look?

 Grunge beauty was an extension of grunge fashion, which was an extension of Pacific Northwest culture.
 Its key components, like combat boots and layered flannels, were practical for the weather in places like Seattle.
 And although they weren’t intentionally worn as fashion statements, these core pieces became hallmarks of grunge culture long after it expanded outside the rainy and cold region.
 This practicality, paired with the nonchalance of its musical originators, led to the unpolished drama of the makeup trend.

 In the ’90s, grunge makeup most likely included three components: a matte base, dark lipstick and smoky eyes.
 Now, it can include a variation of the three.
-Page says that the trend that helped define the ’90s isn’t much different than the grunge makeup you might see in 2022; its moody essence is still there.
+Page says that the trend that helped define the ’90s isn’t much different than the grunge makeup you might see now; its moody essence is still there.

 When it comes to specific products, Page emphasizes that the trend is really about whatever you want.
 “Just keep it cheap and cheerful,” he says.
 “I think of it as festival or gig makeup, you can do it on the bus or in your tent.
 A heavy black pencil and a flat red lipstick is a good starting point.”